Grow your skills by learning

 Legislation updates, software updates, new products or services and changes to the way other businesses operate can all mean changes in your industry that you will need to keep on top of to ensure you can continue to offer your professional services.

-What we’re trying to say is; if you were a web developer, and didn’t learn anything new about Google in that short space of time, you’re probably going to be left behind by the competition!
+Essentially what we’re trying to say is; if you were a web developer, and didn’t learn anything new about Google in that short space of time, you’re probably going to be left behind by the competition!

 Build trust with customers